codesport/admin-panel/README.md

 1. **Controller.js:** Will manage the ensuing complexity of our application.
 Controller dictates the layout of each component.
 In future iterations it will manage application state.

 2.  **Master.js:** Does the heavy lifting.
-Lines Lines 4 through 38 show that we store our inventory in a JSON array.
-In the real-world we would store ur inventory in a database.
-In lines 40 through of Master.js (see Figure 3 below) we use the [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method to iterate over a JSON array of items.
-A copy of the Stage 1 Master.js file is [available for download](GITHUB LINK HERE)
+[Lines 4 through 38](main-basic-static-public/src/components/Master.js#L2-L38) show that we store our inventory in a JSON array.
+In the real-world we would store our inventory in a database.
+In Lines 40 through of Master.js (see Figure 3 below) we use the [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method to iterate over a JSON array of items.
+A copy of the Stage 1 Master.js file is [available for download](main-basic-static-public/src/components/Master.js)

 3. **Header.js:** Displays the title of the application.
 Also uses JavaScript's length property to count the total inventory.